 At any rate, on my daily dig for Flyers updates, I stumbled upon this bit of information.
 This was posted on the Sports Illustrated website, but I think it was originally from an article in South Jersey's Courier Post.

-confirmed Friday he has spoken to the Flyers about a possible NHL return for the Swedish star.
+"The agent for Peter Forsberg confirmed Friday he has spoken to the Flyers about a possible NHL return for the Swedish star.
 Forsberg, who is in his native Ornskoldsvik, Sweden, was expected to test his surgically reconstructed right foot on the ice this week and the Flyers are eagerly awaiting the results."

 -Courier Post